1. Health Hub

 Written by

-A sinus infection (acute sinusitis) is an infection of the nasal cavities.
-These spaces can become infected, inflamed, and swollen.
-This can lead to uncomfortable symptoms such as a stuffy nose and facial pain.
+A sinus infection (acute sinusitis) is inflammation of the nasal cavities, usually caused by an infection.
+These spaces can become infected, inflamed, and swollen, leading to uncomfortable symptoms such as a stuffy nose and facial pain.
 So, what is a sinus infection?
 How do you know if you have one?

-Sinus infections—also known as acute sinusitis or rhinosinusitis—are infections of the nasal cavities, or sinuses.
-Sinuses are air-filled spaces in the skull behind the nose and cheekbones.
+Sinus infections—also known as acute sinusitis or rhinosinusitis—are infections of the nasal cavities or sinuses.
+Sinuses are air-filled spaces behind the nose and cheekbones.
 These spaces are lined with soft, pink tissue called the mucosa.
 Sinus infections occur when a pathogen—usually a virus—infects these cavities.
 This infection causes inflammation, swelling, and an increase in mucus production.
 These effects lead to the common symptoms of a sinus infection.

-Sinus infection side effects appear similar to common cold symptoms or allergies.
+Sinus infections often cause similar symptoms to the common cold or allergies.

 Common symptoms of sinusitis include: